chikamichi/jumoku/README.md

 * acyclic: a cycle is defined as a path such that the starting node and the ending node are the same.
 Such paths are forbidden in a tree;
 * connected: a tree is such that pair of distinct nodes can be connected through some path (not a cycle).

 This is restrictive, but not *that* restrictive.
-Instinctively, a tree structure would rather be described as an arborescence, with a root and leaves.
-That's what you'd want to use to modelize nested directories, for instance.
-Such a structure has additional constraints, and is derived from the more generalist tree*-as-in-graph-theory* structure under the name arborescence.
+Instinctively, a tree structure would rather be described as an arborescence, with a root and some leaves.
+That's what you would use to use to modelize nested directories, for instance.
+Such a structure has additional constraints, and it makes sense to derive it from the more generalist tree*-as-in-graph-theory* structure, under the name "arborescence".

-Therefore it seems to make sense to implements those structure using a graph backend.
-Fortunately, several ruby graph libraries exist (and even a ruby binding for the igraph C backend, but that'd be a burden to use). evergreen will make use of the most up-to-date project among those available, [Graphy](http://github.com/bruce/graphy "Graphy on Github"), using it as its backend.
+Therefore, it is easy to implement those structures using graphs.
+Fortunately, several ruby graph libraries exist (and even a ruby binding for the igraph C backend, but that'd be a burden to use). evergreen will make use of the most up-to-date project among those available, [Graphy](http://github.com/bruce/graphy "Graphy on Github").
 The library will hence be quite minimal: just another implementation of the `Graphy::UndirectdGraph` with appropriate constraints, packaged in a nice tree-oriented DSL (let's talk about nodes, leaves, children, branching and so on).

 ## Examples -- updated as the library evolves

-What we really want is the simplest DSL possible.
+What we really want is the *simplest DSL possible*.

-For the moment, only one tree flavour is available: the raw tree, that is the simplest tree matching the standard graph theory definition.
+For the moment, only one tree flavour is available: the *raw* tree, that is the simplest tree structure matching the standard graph theory definition.

 To create an instance of such a tree, you may use inheritance/direct initialization: